SamuelGnp/samuelgnp.github.io/_posts/2023-11-07-ommited-variable.markdown

 ### Exogenous Variables: The Lead Dancers

 In the grand ballroom of econometric analysis, exogenous variables are akin to lead dancers.
-They guide the flow and rhythm of the dance, dictating the movements without being influenced by the whirl of the crowd.
-Their steps are precise and unaffected, allowing them to lead the performance with confidence and clarity.

-Imagine a dance floor where the lead dancer is our exogenous variable.
-Their role is to influence the movement of the dance (our dependent variable) without missing a step or getting tripped up by the other dancers (other variables in the model).
-This clarity of role ensures the performance is judged on the lead's merits, not on the chaos that might surround them.

-Translating this into our regression model, we have:
+They command the performance, guiding the outcome with precision and influence, yet they remain impervious to the sway of other variables—the spectators of our model.
+Their role is critical, and their steps must be unerring, for they set the tempo for the dependent variable, our performance metric, without succumbing to the surrounding movements.

+Consider the dance floor of a linear regression model:

 $$
 Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \ldots + \beta_k X_k + \epsilon
 $$

-Here, YY represents the outcome of the dance, the performance we are trying to predict or understand, such as an individual's earnings.
-The exogenous variables $$ X_1,X_2,...,X_kX_1​,X_2​,...,X_k​ $$ are our lead dancers, each one contributing a part to the final outcome, with their coefficients $$β_1,β_2,...,β_kβ_1​,β_2​,...,β_k​$$ measuring the strength and direction of their influence. $$β_0β_0​$$ is the intercept, akin to the starting position of the dance, while ϵϵ represents the spontaneous flair or the inevitable missteps - the unexplained variance in our performance.
+Here, $$ Y $$ is our dependent variable, akin to the final performance score in a dance competition, influenced by a variety of factors, such as an individual's earnings.
+The exogenous variables $$ X_1,X_2,...,X_kX_1​,X_2​,...,X_k​ $$ represent our lead dancers, with the coefficients $$β_1,β_2,...,β_kβ_1​,β_2​,...,β_k​$$ quantifying their impact on $$ Y $$.
+The intercept  $$β_0​$$ is comparable to the baseline score when the competition begins, and the error term $$ ϵ $$ encapsulates all the unforeseen elements—the slight missteps, the unexpected rhythms—that the lead dancers' movements (our exogenous variables) do not account for.

-The error term ϵϵ captures the essence of what the vector $$XX$$ cannot explain, the natural variance inherent in any performance, no matter how well choreographed.
-The exogenous variables, like skilled dancers, are uncorrelated with these errors.
-They do not anticipate the missteps nor react to them; their steps are predefined, their influence steady.
-This uncorrelatedness implies that the mean value of the error term is not influenced by these lead dancers.
-They carry no information about the errors and thus cannot predict them, even inexactly, safeguarding the integrity of our predictions and ensuring that when we attribute an outcome to our leads, it truly reflects their part in the dance and not the random stumbles along the way.
+The error term $$ ϵ $$ represents the residuals: the differences between the observed values and the values predicted by our model.
+In a perfectly choreographed world, these residuals would be purely random—this randomness is what statisticians refer to as "white noise."
+To ensure the reliability of our regression, we anticipate that $$ ϵ $$ possesses specific characteristics:

+1. It has a mean of zero, indicating that the residuals, on average, do not deviate in one direction or another.
+2. It is homoscedastic, meaning the variance of the error term is constant across all levels of our explanatory variables.
+3. It is normally distributed, particularly important when we're making inferences about population parameters based on our sample, allowing us to apply various statistical tests.

+The exogenous variables, as expert lead dancers, maintain their rhythm uncorrelated with the error term.
+This absence of correlation is crucial; it means that our exogenous variables do not contain any information about the value of the error term.
+Therefore, the residuals $$ ϵ $$ are independent of our explanatory variables $$ X $$.
+This independence is what allows our Ordinary Least Squares (OLS) estimators to be BLUE—Best Linear Unbiased Estimators—ensuring that our model's coefficients are estimated as accurately as possible given the data.

+In sum, the exogenous variables carry the performance with their predefined influence, while the error term $$ ϵ $$, a conglomeration of all other random effects, dances in the background.
+Our goal is to minimize these random fluctuations by carefully selecting our lead dancers, ensuring that the variability they cannot explain remains as a background noise, not interfering with the integrity of the performance, our econometric model.

 ### The Simultaneity Shuffle and the Machine Learning Twist